History of Australia (1901–1945): External affairs and defence

 With federation, the Commonwealth inherited the small defence forces of the six former Australian colonies.
-By 1901, units of soldiers from all six Australian colonies had been active as part of British forces in the Boer War.
+By 1901, soldiers from all six Australian colonies had been active as part of British forces in the Boer War.
 When the British government asked for more troops from Australia in early 1902, the Australian government obliged with a national contingent.
 Some 16,500 men had volunteered for service by the war's end in June 1902.

-In 1884, Britain and Germany had agreed to partition the eastern half of New Guinea.
-In 1902, British New Guinea was placed under the authority of Australia which saw the territory as vital for the protection of shipping lanes.
-With the passage of the Papua Act of 1905, British New Guinea became the Australian Territory of Papua.
+In 1884 Britain and Germany had agreed to partition the eastern half of New Guinea.
+In 1902 British New Guinea was placed under the authority of Australia which saw the territory as vital for the protection of shipping lanes.
+With the passage of the Papua Act 1905, British New Guinea became the Australian Territory of Papua.
 Formal Australian administration of the territory began in 1906.

 Under a 1902 agreement, Australia contributed to the cost of a Royal Navy Pacific fleet to provide for the nation's defence, but Britain reserved the right to deploy the fleet outside Australian waters.
 Following Japan's defeat of Russia in the 1904–05 war, concern about Japanese naval power led to calls for an Australian fleet.
-Deakin proposed the purchase of destroyers in 1906 and his government's Surplus Revenue Act of 1908 provided £250,000 for naval expenditure.
+Deakin proposed the purchase of destroyers in 1906 and his government's Surplus Revenue Act 1908 provided £250,000 for naval expenditure.
 The Fisher Labor government increased the naval budget and in 1911 established the Royal Australian Navy.
-In October 1913, the navy's first battle cruiser, Australia, arrived in Sydney harbour, accompanied by the new light cruisers Sydney and Melbourne.
+In October 1913 the navy's first battle cruiser, Australia, arrived in Sydney harbour, accompanied by the new light cruisers Sydney and Melbourne.

-In 1907, Deakin proposed compulsory military training for home defence, a measure that was supported by Watson and Hughes of the Labor party.
+In 1907 Deakin proposed compulsory military training for home defence, a measure that was supported by Watson and Hughes of the Labor party.
 The Labor party adopted the measure at its 1908 annual conference and in 1911 the Fisher government expanded the system of compulsory military training which had been introduced by the Deakin government the previous year.
 Defence expenditure increased from £1 million in 1908–09 to £4.3 million in 1913–14, when it accounted for a third of the Commonwealth budget.